-With the guitar tuned to a chord (G) here, you can play chords with one finger, this song mostly focuses on the middle 2 strings, and adding the 3rd string for the lower 5th note barred with one finger makes for a thick power-chord which lends itself to the Keith Richard vibe some more.
-Just keep the rocky strumming pattern going as you shift through the single-finger-barred chords and add the box shape to it on and off for the chord variations!
+With the guitar tuned to a chord (G) here, you can play chords with one finger.
+This song mostly focuses on the middle two strings, and adding the 3rd string for the lower 5th note barred with one finger makes for a thick power chord which lends itself to the Keith Richard vibe some more.
+Just keep the rocky strumming pattern going as you shift through the single-finger-barred chords, and add the box shape to it on and off for the chord variations!
 This is one of the more popular open G tuning songs.

 The ballad has a much slower, lighter, softer tone than the rest of the songs in the album and speaks about dealing with addiction and being unable to help someone who refuses to help themselves.
 An alternate version of the tune was later re-released featuring additional vocals by Lacuna Coil singer Cristina Scabbia.

 44. Walkin Blues by Eric Clapton/Robert Johnson

 Eric’s tribute to his hero, the OG blues guitarist Robert Johnson, walking blues can be a great workout for slide enthusiasts.
 The tune uses tons of vibrato to get the mojo blues to vibe going and chromatic movements through the notes aplenty.
 Eric’s version from his “Unplugged” album is a single-take recording of this beloved blues standard where you can hear him sing and play and also hear his foot tapping, keeping the downbeat on the rhythm.